 Union Bancaire Privée, which was founded in 1969 by Edgar de Picciotto, specialises in private banking and asset management.
-With a Tier-1 capital ratio of 29%, it is one of the most strongly-capitalised, independent private banks.
+With a Tier-1 capital ratio of more than 30%, it is one of the most strongly-capitalised, independent private banks.

 Edgar de Picciotto has been active in the financial world since 1956 and officially established the Compagnie de Banque et d’Investissements (CBI) in Geneva on 11 November 1969.
 Today, it is his son, Guy de Picciotto, who runs the Bank as CEO.

 Since its early years, the CBI undertook numerous acquisitions.
 The largest of these was that of TDB-American Express Bank in 1990, which led to the creation of the current entity, Union Bancaire Privée.
 After taking over the Discount Bank and Trust Company in 2002, UBP chose to concentrate its efforts on organic growth, building on the excellence of its financial expertise.